Wheeler, Washington

 Wheeler is an unincorporated community and census-designated place (CDP) in Grant County, Washington, United States.
 As of the 2020 census, it had a population of 74.

 The CDP is in the eastern part of the county, 5 mi east of the center of Moses Lake.
 A spur of the BNSF Railway runs through Wheeler, serving various industries to the west of the community.

+Education

+The area is served by the Moses Lake School District.
+Moses Lake High School is the district's sole comprehensive high school.

+Demographics

+Wheeler first appeared as a census designated place in the 2020 U.S. census.